jose-villar/vim-tagasort/README.md

 ## Usage

 The plugin works in normal mode.
 To use it, place your cursor anywhere inside a tag and then hit the spacebar twice.
-It also works if you place the cursor at the beginning of a line; in this case, the target would be the left-most tag in that line.
+It also works if you place the cursor at the beginning of a line; in this case, the target is the left-most tag in that line.

 ## Installation